Personalities

 Tom Shannon

-Weekday evening personality originally from Sandusky.
+Weekday evening personality originally from Sandusky, Ohio.
 Moved to new startup station KADQ in Rexburg, Idaho, after a few years.

 Tom is shown above during 1975 in the WRWR air studio.
-Two turntables are to his right; the control board and main station microphone are behind him.
-Cartridge machines, the station audio limiter, weather radio receiver, reel-to-reel machines, record bins, and other miscellaneous equipment were at his left.
+Two turntables are to his right; the mixing and control board and main station microphone are behind him.
+Cartridge machines, the audio limiter, weather radio receiver, reel-to-reel machines, record bins, and other miscellaneous equipment were at his left.

-Tom generously allowed twelve-year-old me to visit the station in the evening hours so I could watch him work and begin to understand how radio stations operate.
+Tom generously allowed twelve-year-old me to visit the station in the evening hours during the middle 1970s so I could watch him work and begin to understand how radio stations operate.

 John Schaffner